ryanleland/Genetix.py/README.md

 	})
 	```

-3. Decorate a function to use test fitness.
+3. Decorate a function to evaluate fitness on each cromosome.
+It simply has to return a numeric value that can be sorted on (higher is better).

 	```python
 	@population.fitness